 Crowe LLP and its subsidiaries are independent members of Crowe Global, a Swiss organization.
 "Crowe" is the brand used by the Crowe Global network and its member firms, but it is not a worldwide partnership.
 Crowe Global and each of its members are separate and independent legal entities and do not obligate each other.
 Crowe LLP and its subsidiaries are not responsible or liable for any acts or omissions of Crowe Global or any other Crowe Global members, and Crowe LLP and its subsidiaries specifically disclaim any and all responsibility or liability for acts or omissions of Crowe Global or any other Crowe Global member.
 Crowe Global does not render any professional services and does not have an ownership or partnership interest in Crowe LLP or any other member.
-Crowe Global and its other members are not responsible or liable for any acts or omissions of Crowe LLP and its subsidiaries and specifically disclaim any and all responsibility or liability for acts or omissions of Crowe LLP and its subsidiaries.
-Visit www.crowe.com/disclosure for more information about Crowe LLP, its subsidiaries, and Crowe Global.
+Crowe Global and its other members are not responsible or liable for any acts or omissions of Crowe LLP and its subsidiaries and specifically disclaim any and all responsibility or liability for acts or omissions of Crowe LLP and its subsidiaries and specifically disclaim any and all responsibility or liability for acts or omissions of Crowe LLP and its subsidiaries, and Crowe Global.